enasnasrullah/mdb-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# This Project To show Trending Movies & Tv Shows and persons  you can filter by media type  or search about what you want
+# This Project To show Trending Movies & Tv Shows and person  you can filter by media type  or search about what you want

 ## Available Scripts